More detail about the Pre-Novice/ Novice Level Classes

 We’ll walk the course together, discuss the handling choices to be made, and then run the course.
 Ideally you’ll bring a crate so that you can focus on your walk through.
 If you don’t bring a crate, you’ll need to bring your dog with you while you learn the course.
 If when you are walking the course, you have a question about the course, or your handling choices, please ask me rather than your classmates.
 I have a ton of experience and you should take advantage of that.
 Also, your classmates need to spend the time focusing on their own run.

-When you run, if you knock a bar, it is your choice to stop and give me a chance to put the bar back up.
+When you run, if your dog knocks a bar, it is your choice to stop, or not.
 Any issues you have with your dog’s performance, you can stop and repeat it.
 So even if they get the contact, but you want a 2-on 2-off performance, you are encouraged to work on that performance, by repeating it.
 If you end up repeating too much, and it seems like it’s not going to come together today, I’ll ask you to move on.
 Try to stay focused on your run, and training your dog.
 I’m in charge of class time management:)